titaniumnetwork-dev/Ultraviolet-App/README.md

 If you are deploying to an alternative service or to a server, refer to [Deploy via terminal](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Deploy-via-terminal).

 Additional information such as [customizing your frontend](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Customizing-your-frontend) can be found on the [wiki](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki).

+Support and updates can be found in our [Discord Server](discord.gg/unblock).